advanced-security/advanced-security-material/troubleshooting/codeql-builds/compiled-languages-csharp.md

 ## Optimization - Removing Code From Scans
- Consider excluding any code you do not wish to include in a security scan to speed up and remove noise from this process.
-This is commonly employed for unit tests, demo code, or code that would not benefit from being scanned (ex: DacPacs).
+ Consider removing any code you do not wish to include in a security scan to both speed up and remove noise from this process.
+This is commonly employed for unit tests, demo code, and code that would not benefit from being scanned (ex: DacPacs).

 ### `build-mode: none`

 [Build-mode none](https://docs.github.com/en/code-security/code-scanning/creating-an-advanced-setup-for-code-scanning/codeql-code-scanning-for-compiled-languages#codeql-build-modes) has added support for CodeQL [configuration paths filters](https://docs.github.com/en/code-security/code-scanning/creating-an-advanced-setup-for-code-scanning/customizing-your-advanced-setup-for-code-scanning#specifying-directories-to-scan) for this compiled language.
-Since this mode only will recursively look for `.cs` files throughout the codebase to scan, we can be a bit more prescriptive in our config:
+This mode  will recursively walk the filesystem to look for `.cs` files throughout the codebase to scan.
+We can be a bit more prescriptive in our configuration instructing the enginge to include/exclude by `paths` / `paths-ignore` globs:

 ```yaml
 - uses: github/codeql-action/init@v3